noahzeldin/dissertation/mt_music_analysis.md

 Below is the annotated set-up for my formal analysis of Hanns Eisler’s music to *The Measures Taken*, which is included in the second chapter of my dissertation.
-The data sets will be made available to researchers upon request.
+This analysis was conducted in R. I have tried to use [tidyverse](https://www.tidyverse.org/) syntax as consistently as possible.
+Data sets will be made available to researchers upon request.

-NB: I have tried to use [tidyverse](https://www.tidyverse.org/) syntax as consistently as possible.
+**NB: Further refinements to the coding are forthcoming.**

 # Load packages